TeakSlack/cpp-notes/notes/classes/Class Inheritance.md

 ## What is it?

 Inheritance is a way to avoid code duplication.
-It most typically follows the example of a base class in which other classes with similar functionalities brach off of.
+It most typically follows the example of a base class in which other classes with similar functionalities brach off of called _derived classes_.

 ```cpp
 class Entity